Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Introduction

-\item We demonstrate that conditional diffusion generation can be interpreted as a hill-climbing process, and show that existing sampling strategies may become trapped in broad, visually plausible local maxima that exhibit conditional misalignment or global inconsistency, due to limited escape strength. \item We propose \name{} (\abb{}), a novel diffusion sampling strategy that enables controlled escape from local maxima through reward-guided random exploration.
-By perturbing the current latent state with adaptively increasing noise levels, \abb{} dynamically balances backward exploration and forward refinement, allowing the model to overcome both narrow and broad misalignment traps during conditional generation. \item We conduct extensive experiments demonstrating that \abb{} significantly improves text-to-image generation quality, while incurring only moderate inference overhead. \end{itemize}
+\item We interpret conditional diffusion sampling as a hill-climbing-like process in a surrogate sample-quality space, and empirically show that existing strategies can stall on broad plateaus that exhibit conditional misalignment or global inconsistency due to insufficient exploration depth. \item We propose \name{} (\abb{}), a reward-guided diffusion sampler with controlled explorations for adaptive deeper exploration, enabling escape from local optima during generation. \item We conduct extensive experiments demonstrating that \abb{} substantially improves text-to-image generation quality.
+Results show that, unlike search methods relying on numerous shallow trials across many directions, \abb{} achieves better exploration efficiency by making fewer, progressively deeper steps in the generation landscape. \end{itemize}